falixchong/cp4i-practicum/README.md

 ## Running mq_ace_lab.mqsc

 There are different layers of authorization and authentication configured on the Channel access.
-To simplify the exercise, we will proceed to disable to Channel security authentication and authorization.
+To simplify the exercise, we will proceed to disable to Channel security authentication and authorization with an MQ Script.
 Below steps will assist to disable -

 **Pre-requisite**